segmentio/segment-docs/connections/destinations/catalog/slicingdice/index.md

 ---
+title: SlicingDice
 ---
 [SlicingDice](https://slicingdice.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is an all-in-one data warehouse.
 It's a fully managed cloud data warehouse with optional built-in tools for data integration, exploration, visualization and machine learning.

 This destination is maintained by SlicingDice.
 For any issues with the destination, please [reach out to their team](mailto:support@slicingdice.com).